OmarTubeileh/Design-Implementation-of-a-Multi-modal-Framework-for-Disease-Detection-Classification-Using-ML/README.md

 the potential of multi-modal learning in advancing AI-driven diagnostic systems.

 ## Text augmentation
-The following are the 3 techniques that were employed to balance the classes:
+The following are the three techniques that were employed to balance the classes:
 - Synonym Replacements: The first text technique used was Synonym replacement, where we changed words with their synonyms to provide some balance to the dataset.
 Some libraries, such as TextAttack and NLPAug, were used but didn't offer promising results as they changed the meaning behind the sentences drastically.
 Instead, we manually picked widely used words and phrases found in the dataset and mapped them to their corresponding synonym to perform the balancing.
 Words such as "pain" were replaced